HewlettPackard/hpe3par_pstoolkit/README.md

 NOTE: Only CLI-based cmdlets are qualified with 3.3.1 MU4 and WSAPI-based cmdlets are qualified until 3.3.1 MU3.

-## PSToolkit cmdlets Flow
+## PowerShell Toolkit cmdlets Flow

-We can perform the following operations using PSToolkit CLI cmdlets.
+We can perform the following operations using PowerShell Toolkit CLI cmdlets.

 - Create
 - Update/Set